 On a quarterly basis, the internal auditor reports to the board of Trustees through the audit and risk committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.

 The internal auditor delivered their schedule of work as planned in April 2022.
-No material control issues were identified but recommendations were made including payroll input checking and adherence to three quotes for procurement.
+No material control issues were identified but recommendations were made including ensuring completeness of starters and leavers forms.